-- (1) The department juvenile probation officer shall receive custody of a child who has been taken into custody from the law enforcement agency or court and shall review the facts in the law enforcement report or probable cause affidavit and make such further inquiry as may be necessary to determine whether detention care is appropriate required. - (a) During the period of time from the taking of the child into custody to the date of the detention hearing, the initial decision as to the child's placement into secure detention care, or nonsecure detention care, or home detention care shall be made by the department juvenile probation officer under ss.
+(1) The department juvenile probation officer shall receive custody of a child who has been taken into custody from the law enforcement agency or court and shall review the facts in the law enforcement report or probable cause affidavit and make such further inquiry as may be necessary to determine whether detention care is appropriate required.

+- (a) During the period of time from the taking of the child into custody to the date of the detention hearing, the initial decision as to the child's placement into secure detention care, or nonsecure detention care, or home detention care shall be made by the department juvenile probation officer under ss.
 985.24 and 985.245(1). - (b) The department juvenile probation officer shall base the decision whether or not to place the child into secure detention care, home detention care, or nonsecure detention care on an assessment of risk in accordance with the risk assessment instrument and procedures developed by the department under s.
 985.245.
 However, a child charged with possessing or discharging a firearm on school property in violation of s.
 790.115 shall be placed in secure detention care.
-A child who has been taken into custody on three or more separate occasions within a 60-day period shall be placed in secure detention care until the child's detention hearing.
+Any child who has been taken into custody on three or more separate occasions within a 60 day period shall be placed in secure detention care until the child's detention hearing. - child final score on the child's risk assessment instrument indicates who is eligible for detention care is appropriate, but the department otherwise determines the child based upon the results of the risk assessment instrument should be released, the department juvenile probation officer shall contact the state attorney, who may authorize release.

-- instrument indicates juvenile probation officer determines that a child who is eligible for determines the child based upon the the department otherwise determines the child based upon the results of the risk assessment instrument should be released, the department juvenile probation officer shall contact the state attorney, who may authorize release. - (d) If the final score on the risk assessment instrument indicates detention is not appropriate authorized, the child may be released by the department juvenile probation officer in accordance with ss.
+(d) If the final score on the risk assessment instrument indicates detention is not appropriate authorized, the child may be released by the department juvenile probation officer in accordance with ss.
 985.115 and 985.13.

-Under no circumstances shall the department juvenile probation officer or the state attorney or law enforcement officer authorize the detention of any child in a jail or other facility intended or used for the detention of adults, without an order

-1717 of the court.
+Under no circumstances shall the department juvenile probation officer or the state attorney or law enforcement officer authorize the detention of any child in a jail or other facility intended or used for the detention of adults, without an order of the court.

-Section 17.
-Subsections (1) and (2) and paragraphs (a) and (c) of subsection (3) of section 985.255, Florida Statutes, are amended to read:
+Section 15.
+Paragraphs (d), (e), (h), (i), and (j) of subsection (1), subsection (2), and paragraphs (a) and (c) of subsection (3) of section 985.255, Florida Statutes, are amended to read: